benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

   - chaining: call back can be called one by one by one...
   - chaining after catch: It can be chain after failure.
 Using catch().then()

-### What is Promise object
-A Promise is a proxy for a value not necessarily known when the promise is created.
-The Promise object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.

-A Promise is in one of these states:
-- pending: initial state, neither fulfilled nor rejected.
-- fulfilled: meaning that the operation completed successfully.
-- rejected: meaning that the operation failed.

 ## Promise constructor